What is the DDA?

 Does the DDA provide trash pickup?

-The DDA hdoes not provide trash pickup, but we do provide six dumpster locations for downtown businesses to use.
+The DDA does not provide trash pickup, but as part of an agreement with the City of Ludington, six dumpster locations are provided for downtown businesses to use.
 Each location has a container for general trash and for card board.
-For curbside pickup (week days at 7am) contact Repulic Services.
+For curbside pickup up to 2 yrds (week days at 7am) and dumpster service, contact Repulic Services.

 DDA Dumpster Locations: North of the Avenue

 1. Parking lot at corner of James & Court

 2. Parking lot to the West of the James Street Plaza

 3. Parking lot behind Old Hamlin

 DDA Dumpster Locations: South of the Avenue